zhubinsheng/ecdh_aes_base54_md5/ECDH-master/README.md

 # ECDH
-Example of a basic ECDH in Android with Spongycastle
+Example of a basic ECDH in Android with bouncycastle